 The gut microbiome is known to be influenced by diet and environmental factors (such as sleep quality, and physical activities).
-In recent years, there have been a proliferation of studies in animal models and specific diseased patient population showing strong links between the role/presence of microorganisms in the gut to diseases such as gastrointestinal disorders, diabetes, cancer and neurological disorders in the US and European region.
-United by a shared belief that science can be a powerful driver for the greater good when combined with ethically- and scientifically-backed tools, our goal is to build up a regional gut microbiome repository to support fundamental discovery into the impact of the gut microbiome on human health in Asia as we strongly believe that the gut microbiome of Asian population differs from that of our western counterparts (due to diet, environment and lifestyle).
+In recent years, there have been a proliferation of studies in animal models and specific diseased patient population showing h3 links between the role/presence of microorganisms in the gut to diseases such as gastrointestinal disorders, diabetes, cancer and neurological disorders in the US and European region.
+United by a shared belief that science can be a powerful driver for the greater good when combined with ethically- and scientifically-backed tools, our goal is to build up a regional gut microbiome repository to support fundamental discovery into the impact of the gut microbiome on human health in Asia as we h3ly believe that the gut microbiome of Asian population differs from that of our western counterparts (due to diet, environment and lifestyle).

 It’s a long journey, and it will take time for our scientists to analyse these data to determine the impact of it.
 We hope these studies will help researchers develop better ways to prevent, detect, and treat disease.

 If you are not already an existing member, you may be asked to join AMILI to participate in all facets of the microbiome reference library.

 To accelerate our mission, and understand your health better, AMILI will ask that you provide the following information to the extent that you are willing:

 Details about you and your health such as your age, medical conditions, symptoms and treatments.